BlueBenjaminBen/odin-recipes/README.md

 # odin-recipes
-This is my first website project, I will be applying what I have learnd so far to test my knowledge with html, the termial and VSCode
+This is my first website project, I will be applying what I have learnd so far to test my knowledge with html, the termial and VSCode.
+In this project, I implemented and html boiler plate, using headings and paragraphs as well as bolding.
+I also used relative links as absolute links weren't necessary for the requirement of the project.
+This project also had the use of implementing images.
+I found this project to be relatively easy to follow and the only part I feel I need more practice on is the git commands.